-Staff handling food in food businesses are often not sure when they should work or not when they are ill.
+Staff handling food in food businesses are often not sure when they should work or not if they feel ill.

 We all get sick from time to time but there are times when being sick will mean you can’t go to work as a food handler.